ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Consider an evaluation of *N* formula columns assuming that there are no circular references or other anomalies in the formulas.
-Then, at most *N* iterations are needed to converge since on each iteration at least one column variable is assigned its final value.
+Then, at most *N* iterations are needed for convergeince since on each iteration at least one column variable is assigned its final value.
-If after *N* iterations, there is an exception, (e.g., a column variable does not have a value assigned), this is reported to the user since there is an error in the formulas.
+If after *N* iterations, there is an exception, (e.g., a column variable does not have a value assigned), this is reported to the user since there is likely an error in the formulas.
 Otherwise, the scisheet is updated with the new values of the column variables.
 Actually, we can do better than this since